AHNS 2024 Annual Meeting

 - Best Prevention and Early Detection Papers in the amount of $500 US for first place and $250 for second place

-To be considered for the awards noted above, you must submit a completed manuscript to the AHNS Office by Friday, May 12, 2023 to be eligible.
+All authors who intend to compete for an award must notify AHNS of their intent at the time of their abstract submission by checking off the award for which they wish to compete.
+To be considered for the awards noted above, you must also submit a completed manuscript to the AHNS Office by Tuesday, February 27, 2024 to be eligible.
 Only previously unpublished manuscripts will be considered for awards.
-More details on manuscript submission for awards consideration will be sent out with Podium acceptance notifications.

 (Please Note: Submitting a manuscript to AHNS for award eligibility is unrelated to submitting a manuscript to the AHNS-affilitated journal.
 Please see manuscript instructions for the journal below.)

-All accepted abstract submissions are encouraged to submit a manuscript to the AHNS-affiliated journal, JAMA Otolaryngology – Head & Neck Surgery, via the journal’s web-based manuscript submission system (see below).
+Authors of abstracts are encouraged to submit a manuscript to JAMA Otolaryngology – Head & Neck Surgery, via the journal’s web-based manuscript submission system (see below).

-To be considered for inclusion in the journal’s AHNS Theme Issue, the manuscript must be submitted between April 1, 2023 – August 1, 2023.
+To be considered for inclusion in the journal’s AHNS Theme Issue, the manuscript must be submitted between February 1, 2024 and July 1, 2024.
 All papers submitted to the journal undergo thorough peer review and editorial decisions for acceptance for publication are based on the quality the manuscripts and the editorial priorities of the journal.
-Papers received by these deadlines will have the most favorable chances for success.

 JAMA Otolaryngology – Head & Neck Surgery papers can be submitted at: